LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 # But I can't be bothered taking derivatives... could I do them automatically? - ADVI

-Despite the increased generality of BBVI (doesn't require conjugacy), if you have a highly multidimensional problem, calculating all the gradients of the variational density can be quite tedious (and again the estimates of ELBO gradient can still quite noisy).
+Despite the increased generality of BBVI (doesn't require conjugacy), if you have a highly multidimensional problem, calculating all the gradients of the variational density can be quite tedious (and again the estimates of the ELBO gradient can still be quite noisy).
 This motivates **Automatic Differentiation Variational Inference (ADVI)** — a method that automates much of the process using autodiff and the [reparameterization trick](https://en.wikipedia.org/wiki/Reparameterization_trick).

 In short, ADVI replaces hand-derived gradients with those computed via [**automatic differentiation**](https://en.wikipedia.org/wiki/Automatic_differentiation): a system that tracks the computational graph of elementary operations (like `+`, `*`, `log`, `exp`) and uses the chain rule to compute exact gradients.